-We used Javascript to load a list of 103 'popular' websites consecutively from a local server.
+We used JavaScript to load a list of 103 'popular' websites consecutively from a local server.

-On each page in the sample data, a few lines of javascript are added to the website's html to execute the javascript script that loads the next website in the chain.
-To begin with, once the first website has been loaded completely, the script is executed to load the second website in the chain.
-Once this has finished loading, the script is executed to then load the third website in the chain.
-This process is repeated until the final website in the chain has loaded.
+On each page in the sample data, a few lines of JavaScript were added to the website's html to execute the JavaScript script that loads the next website in the chain.
+To begin with, once the first website had been loaded completely, the script was executed to load the second website in the chain.
+Once this had finished loading, the script was executed to then load the third website in the chain.
+This process was repeated until the final website in the chain had been loaded.

-The start time and end time of this process are recorded and the difference is calculated in seconds to get the final result.
+The start time and end time of this process were recorded, and the difference was calculated in seconds to get the final result.

-For this test, we have used the default Windows browser Microsoft Edge (Version 38.143930.0).
+For this test, we have used the Windows default browser Microsoft Edge (Version 42.17134.1.0).

-The set of websites used in this test include front pages of high traffic pages.
-This includes shopping, social, news, finance and reference websites.
+Front pages of high traffic websites were used in this test including shopping, social, news, finance and reference websites.

-The Browse Time test is executed five times and our final result is an average of these five samples.
-The local server is restarted between different products and one initial 'test' run is conducted.
+The Browse Time test was executed five times and our final result was an average of these five samples.
+The local server was restarted between different products and one initial 'test' run was conducted.